 The more information and evidence that you gather after a car accident, the easier the insurance adjuster’s job will be.
 Since liability can sometimes come down to your word versus the other driver’s, get the names and contact information of any witnesses to the accident.
 Also, prior to leaving the scene, take plenty of pictures of the damage to both vehicles, the debris from the accident, and anything in your surroundings that could be relevant.

 You might need to call the police and file a report, too, depending on the extent of any injuries and property damage.
 Officers might issue citations as they investigate the accident, and while a citation doesn’t legally prove who was at fault, it could be used as evidence of negligence in a lawsuit.

-“Fault” can be shared by drivers – for example, one driver could be 20% responsible for an accident while the second driver is 80% responsible.
-Vermont has modified comparative negligence laws.
-That means if you are 50% or more at fault, you can't collect any damages from the other driver.
-If you're less than 50% at fault, you can collect damages minus the percentage that you're at fault.
-So if you're 30% at fault, you can recover 70% of what you spent on damages after the crash.
+Vermont uses a modified comparative (51%) negligence system, meaning drivers can't collect any damages from the other parties if they were 51% or more at fault.
+If they were less than 51% at fault, drivers can collect damages minus the percentage that they were at fault.
+So if they were 30% at fault, they can recover 70% of what they spent on damages after the crash.